 4. Me Before You by Jojo Moyes

-I absolutely loved the first book.
-I cried so much, was just as in love with Will as Louisa and have read the books at least twice if not three times.
+I adored the first book.
+I fell in love with Will along with Louisa and read the first book at least twice if not three times.
 For those who don’t know: it’s a story about a 26-year-old girl who works in a village cafe and has no real ambitions.
 After losing her job, she finds a new one as the carer of a quadriplegic, miserable man in his thirties.
 Obviously, they fall in love.
 I literally have nothing bad to say about the first book.

 The second one, After You, was an enjoyable read: Louisa’s pain is so well described that I could almost feel it.
 However, the whole story about the surprise daughter is a bit far-fetched.
 The third book is funny and enjoyable in many ways, but the plot is rather weird.
 Why introduce Agnes and never finish her story?
 I still think about what happened to her!
 Personally, I think that Me Before You didn’t need any sequel.
 It was perfect as one novel, and it’s far from perfect as a trilogy (even though I honestly did enjoy reading all three books – they’re touching, funny and well-written).